Frustrated Magnetism in Fluoride and Chalcogenide Pyrochlore Lattice Materials: Chromium Chalcogenide Spinels

 \subsection{Breathing pyrochlore chromium spinels}

-In the past few years, there has been a surge of interest in materials with so-called breathing pyrochlore lattices, in which the corner sharing tetrahedral network alternates between large and small tetrahedra as shown in Figure~\ref{fig:structures}(c).
+In the past few years, there has been a surge of interest in materials with so-called breathing pyrochlore lattices, in which the corner sharing tetrahedral network alternates between large and small tetrahedra.
 The properties of these materials are often understood in terms of their breathing ratios, $B_r = d'/d$ where $d$ and $d'$ are the bond lengths within the small and large tetrahedra, respectively.
 The breathing ratio is a good proxy for the relative strength of their inter-~and intra-tetrahedron exchange couplings, $J$ and $J'$ (Fig.~\ref{fig:breathing}(a)).
 The non-interacting limit occurs when $J \gg J'$, resulting in a scenario of decoupled small tetrahedra, as realized in Ba$_3$Yb$_2$Zn$_5$O$_{11}$ with $B_r = 1.9$, where the ground state appears to be a nonmagnetic singlet~\cite{kimura2014experimental,haku2016low,rau2016anisotropic}.
-Conversely, when the breathing ratio is closer to unity, as is the case for the chromium spinel oxides Li(In,Ga)Cr$_4$O$_8$ with $B_r \approx 1.05$, intra-tetrahedral interactions are sufficiently strong to yield collective magnetic behavior~\cite{okamoto2013breathing,tanaka2014novel}.
+Conversely, when the breathing ratio is closer to unity, as is the case for the chromium spinel oxides LiInCr$_4$O$_8$ and LiGaCr$_4$O$_8$ with $B_r \approx 1.05$, intra-tetrahedral interactions are sufficiently strong to yield collective magnetic behavior~\cite{okamoto2013breathing,tanaka2014novel}.
 The expected magnetic ground state in the interacting limit is dictated by the signs of $J$ and $J'$, under the assumption that further neighbour exchange is negligible~\cite{benton2015ground}.
-In Li(In,Ga)Cr$_4$O$_8$, the intratetrahedral ($J$ and $J'$) exchange couplings are both antiferromagnetic (Fig.~\ref{fig:breathing}(b)).
+In LiInCr$_4$O$_8$ and LiGaCr$_4$O$_8$, the intratetrahedral ($J$ and $J'$) exchange couplings are both antiferromagnetic (Fig.~\ref{fig:breathing}(b)).
 These highly frustrated materials exhibit strong spin-lattice coupling and are only able to achieve long range magnetic order after first undergoing a magnetostructural tetragonal lattice distortion~\cite{okamoto2013breathing,nilsen2015complex,lee2016multistage}.